 Any interested person can inspect the accounting records, which includes but is not limited to local electors.
 You can inspect the accounting records for the financial year to which the audit relates and all books, deeds, contracts, bills, vouchers, receipts and other documents relating to those records.
 You can copy all, or part, of these records or documents.
-Your inspection must be about the accounts or relate to an item in the accounts.
+Your inspection must be about the accounts, or relate to an item in the accounts.
 You cannot, for example, inspect or copy documents unrelated to the accounts, or that include personal information (Section 26 (6) - (10) of the Act explains what is meant by personal information).
 You cannot inspect information which is protected by commercial confidentiality.
 This is information which would prejudice commercial confidentiality if it was released to the public and there is not, set against this, a very strong reason in the public interest why it should nevertheless be disclosed.

 When smaller authorities have finished preparing accounts for the financial year and approved them, they must publish them (including on a website).
-There must be a 30-working day period, called the 'period for the exercise of public rights', during which you can exercise your statutory right to inspect the accounting records.
+There must be a 30 working day period, called the 'period for the exercise of public rights', during which you can exercise your statutory right to inspect the accounting records.
 Smaller authorities must tell the public, including advertising this on their website, that the accounting records and related documents are available to inspect.
 By arrangement you will then have 30 working days to inspect and make copies of the accounting records.
 You may have to pay a copying charge.
-Legislative changes have been made as a result of the restrictions imposed by the Coronavirus for the 2019/20 reporting year which mean that there is no requirement for a common period for public rights.
-The period for the exercise of public rights must however commence on or before 1 September 2020.
+The 30 working day period must include a common period of inspection during which all smaller authorities' accounting records are available to inspect.
+This will be 1-14 July 2021 for 2020/21 accounts.
 The advertisement must set out the dates of the period for the exercise of public rights, how you can communicate to the smaller authority that you wish to inspect the accounting records and related documents, the name and address of the auditor, and the relevant legislation that governs the inspection of accounts and objections.